Native QR Factorization on Programmable Photonic Meshes: Optical QR decomposition

 \section{Optical QR decomposition}

-This section presents the core primitive: physically triangularizing a target matrix $A$ by configuring a programmable unitary interferometer.
+This section presents the core primitive necessary for optical QR decomposition: physically triangularizing a target matrix $A$ by configuring a programmable unitary interferometer.
 The objective is to realize a unitary left action such that $UA=R$ is upper triangular while directly measuring $R$ during configuration.